Radvendii/MAR1D/README.md

 You can also use [flatpak](https://www.flatpak.org/) to deploy across linux distros, which has the disadvantage of needing flatpak installed on the target platform, but has… presumably some advantages?

 You guessed it, there's a nix expression for that.
-Just run `nix-build flatpak.nix` or `nix build .#flatpak` with flakes.
+Just run `nix-build nix/flatpak.nix` or `nix build .#flatpak` with flakes.
 The flatpak is at `result/MAR1D.flatpak`

 If you want to attend the circus that is using flatpak directly, these are commands that should do it for you.
 Install `flatpak` and `flatpak-builder`, and run the following: